 A range of voicing, reharmonization and arranging techniques are used to create the arrangement of this "beautiful" Jimmy Van Heusen ballad.
-In this lesson, watch as each device is implemented to elevate the already gorgeous melody and harmony of this 1947 jazz standard into an engaging solo jazz piano arrangement.
-After the lesson, download and play the fully annotated piece.
+In this course, watch as each device is implemented to elevate the already gorgeous melody and harmony of this 1947 jazz standard into an engaging solo jazz piano arrangement.
+After the course, download and play the fully annotated piece.

 Here is a jazz arrangement of our national anthem.
 Incorporating a wide range of reharmonization and arranging devices- substitutions, upper structures, deceptive cadences and non-functional harmony among them- you will no doubt enjoy hearing this familiar melody juxtaposed with the chromatic sounds of the reharmonized chords.

 The folk tune "America the Beautiful" is an elegant 16 measure melody harmonized with basic primary chords, I, IV and V7.
 In this course, this simple tune is transformed into a richly harmonized jazz piece using four basic reharmonization devices: seventh chords, cycle extension, functional substitution and, for lack of a better term, "messing with dominant chords."
 Print and play the full arrangement and learn to apply these techniques using the exercises in the downloadable pdf practice sessions included with the course.

 Sarah Jane Cion's "The Safflower," is presented in the first course of this series to demonstrate how to get from a lead sheet to a complete arrangement using various arranging and reharmonization techniques.
 By supplementing spread and rootless voicings with upper structure triads, related ii chords, deceptive cadences, sus chords, constant structures and other devices, this already beautiful tune is elevated into an engaging and compelling jazz ballad.